Holy Trinity Church, Sarn

 Holy Trinity Church is a Church of England parish church in Sarn, Powys, Wales.
-It was constructed in 1860 and is one of a small number of churches in Wales that voted in 1915 to remain with the Church of England rather than join the Church in Wales.
+It was constructed in 1860 and is one of a small number of churches in Wales where the parishioners voted in 1915 to remain with the Church of England rather than join the Church in Wales.

 Foundation

 In 1860, owing to the distance between local parish churches and the parishioners in Sarn, a petition was made to Queen Victoria, the Supreme Governor of the Church of England, with the signatures of both the Bishop of St Davids and the Bishop of St Asaph to amalgamate the surrounding churches in the area into a consolidated chapelry.
 The petition also mentioned the Holy Trinity area, which only had a chapel of ease called Chapel of Llanfihangel in Kerry, Powys to serve Anglicans at the time, though there had been a Baptist church in the village since 1826.
 The Queen made an Order-in-Council for Holy Trinity Church to be constructed as a parish church to serve the people of Sarn and created the parish of Holy Trinity, Sarn to be under the control of the Diocese of St Davids.
 The church was built later that year with the church being attached to the existing chapel.